Aziz-Zeghal/Crypto-Arbitrage-Toolbox/README.md

 Predicting the exact value of the next funding rate for a cryptocurrency is challenging, as it depends on various factors and market dynamics.
 Market sentiment, position imbalance, leverage and history of funding rates all have an impact on its value.

+For now, this code is linked to luck, and should not be considered reliable or optimized.

 ## Upgrades

 - **Autonomous position taker:**  sometimes, orders are not completed.
 Timeout system for positions, and better decision making (through trial and error no other ways).
 System that checks current positions, exits them if the funding rate is negative, takes current wallet size and fractions accordingly...